vertica/VerticaPy/README.md

 vdf.describe()

 # Output
-<i> Compute the descriptive statistics of all the numerical columns </i>
+## Compute the descriptive statistics of all the numerical columns ##

 SELECT SUMMARIZE_NUMCOL("age","body","survived","pclass","parch","fare","sibsp") OVER ()
 FROM